 Change the locks:

 - If you are a joint owner of a property and your partner has moved out, you can change the locks, so you feel secure and safe where you reside and so your partner doesn’t just come and go from the property without your knowledge.

 - However, you also need to be aware that your partner may attend at the property with a locksmith, to gain entry and is entitled to do so being a co-owner, but in our experience, this rarely occurs.

 Caveats, injunctions (restraining orders) and undertakings:

-- We recommend you seek advice from one of our expert Brisbane family lawyers before taking any of these types of action as you may be liable for damages or compensation if such action is commenced without reasonable grounds
+- We recommend you seek advice from one of our expert Brisbane family lawyers before taking any of these types of actions as you may be liable for damages or compensation if such action is commenced without reasonable grounds.

 Update your Will and Enduring Power of Attorney:

 - You should update your Will and Enduring Power of Attorney following your separation as should anything happen prior to your divorce being granted, your assets are likely to pass to your partner/spouse upon death and/or your partner/spouse may still be able to act as your attorney, regardless of having been separated.